pittcsc/pittcswiki/src/pages/guides/research.md

-To get more specific information on the professor's recent research interests, I would suggest skimming over their recent publications (up to 3 years is my recommendation).
+To get more specific information on the professor's recent research interests, I would suggest skimming over their recent publications (up to 3 years is my suggestion).
 Look at the titles and maybe the abstracts of their recent publications; reading entire papers is probably overboard for now (unless if you're hooked, then read on!).